Discovery Learning Experience

 To earn academic credit for your internship which will fulfill the DLE (Discovery Learning Experience) requirement, you must follow these steps:

 - Take FINC 311 before you begin your internship.
 FINC 311 is a prerequisite for FINC 364.
 You must have completed it with a grade of C- or better BEFORE you begin your internship.
 Complete the Discovery Learning-Internship Agreement (PDF).
-Once you have signed it and obtained your on-site supervisor’s signature, drop the application off to Carrie Baldwin in 307A Purnell Hall for review.
+Once you have signed it and obtained your on-site supervisor’s signature, scan and email the application to Fei Xie at xief@udel.edu.

 - Once the form has been completed and all signatures have been obtained, the department will register you for FINC 364 Finance in Practice (3 credits).
 You will be registered for the course in the semester in which your internship ends.
 If your internship is served during the summer, you will be registered for FINC 364 in the following fall semester.